firebase/quickstart-js/dataconnect/README.md

 ## Introduction

 This is a sample app for the preview version of Firebase DataConnect.
-This service is currently in Private Preview at no cost for a limited time.
-Sign up for the program at [Firebase Data Connect](https://firebase.google.com/products/data-connect).
-This quickstart will not work if you don't have access to the preview.
+This service is currently in Public Preview at no cost for a limited time.

 ## Getting Started with Firebase DataConnect